Wissa-Azmy/MovieDB/README.md

 # MovieDB
-#### The app lists all the movies that currently now playing from the movieDB API with infinite scrolling and search functionality.
+#### iOS App that lists all the movies currently now playing from the movieDB API with infinite scrolling and search functionality.

 ![Alt text](art/promo.png?raw=true "MovieDB")